rinzindorjit/b4uesports/DEPLOYMENT.md

 # Deployment Guide

-This document explains how to deploy the B4U Esports application to different environments.
+This document explains how to deploy the B4U Esports application to Vercel.

 ## Prerequisites

 Before deploying, ensure you have:

 1. A GitHub account
-2. A Vercel account (for Vercel deployment) OR a Render account (for Render deployment)
+2. A Vercel account
 3. Required environment variables (see below)
 4. Pi Network Developer Portal account (for Pi integration)

 ## Environment Variables

-You need to set the following environment variables in your deployment environment:
+You need to set the following environment variables in your Vercel project settings:

 ### Required Variables